 On this page:

-Once you’ve completed at least 3 FCEs -- which includes failed courses -- the Co-op Office and the Registrar's Office will start assessing your eligibility to continue in Co-op at the end of each semester.
-They’ll be looking for a cGPA of 2.5 or greater since beginning your studies at the University of Toronto Scarborough (or in other Arts and Science divisions of the University).
+Once you’ve attempted at least 3 FCEs -- which includes failed courses -- the Co-op Office and the Registrar's Office will start assessing your eligibility to continue in Co-op at the end of each semester.
+We'll be looking for a cGPA of 2.5 or greater since beginning your studies at the University of Toronto Scarborough.